am0032/Keyword-Classifier/README.md

 # Keyword-Classifier
-A keyword classifier for SEO analysis.
+A keyword classifier for SEO analysis using machine learning and deep learning methods.